 When scheduling your procedure with your surgeon, make sure you obtain an estimate of how long you will be in the hospital.
 Depending on the type of surgery, you may go home the same day, or you might be admitted for longer.
 Make sure to plan accordingly, considering work schedules, holidays, and upcoming family plans.

-On the morning of your surgery, you will arrive several hours before your procedure is scheduled to begin.
+On the day of your surgery, you will arrive generally three hours before your procedure is scheduled to begin.